-The MaineMBA ranked No. 47 in online master of business administration programs and the online graduate program in education tied for No. 60.
-The MaineMBA ranking is up from No. 90 in 2019 and represents the third kings improvement for the business graduate program. ate program in education also is higher in the annual ort rankings are based on five categories, including cellence, expert opinion, faculty credentials and training, fucation and Human Development offers several online ng graduate certificates and master's degrees in the areas and instruction; instructional technology; and special ion on College of Education and Human Development ool of Business offers several concentrations as part of iding accounting, business analytics and finance.
-For aineMBA, visit umaine.edu/mba, kraine opens pro Page C6
+Two University of Maine online graduate programs have been ranked among the ate program in education also is higher in the annual ort rankings are based on five categories, including cellence, expert opinion, faculty credentials and training, ducation and Human Development offers several online t and instruction; instructional technology; and special ion on College of Education and Human Development ool of Business offers several concentrations as part of iding accounting, business analytics and finance.
+For aineMBA, visit umaine.edu/mba.